-1. Aims
+1. Aims 2

-2. Legislation and statutory guidance
+2. Legislation and statutory guidance 3

-3. Definitions
+3. Definitions 3

-4. Roles and responsibilities
+4. Roles and responsibilities 3

 5. Considering the reinstatement of a pupil 7

 6. Independent review 9

-7. School registers
+7. School registers 10

 8. Returning from a suspension

-9. Remote access to meetings
+9. Remote access to meetings 12

-10. Monitoring arrangements
+10. Monitoring arrangements 12

-11. Links with other policies
+11. Links with other policies 13

-Appendix 1: independent review panel training
+Appendix 1: independent review panel training 14

-Appendix 2: internal Exclusions